cakebatterandsprinkles/portfolio-gatsby/src/posts/unicode.md

 title: "The lovely Unicode"
 date: "08-31-2020"
 tags: ["Computer Science", "History"]
-summary: "This article explains ASCII, Unicode and a little bit of their history."
+summary: "This article explains ASCII, Unicode, UTF-8 and a little bit of their history."
 ---

-**How ASCII is born**
+**How ASCII was born**

 Every data inside a computer has to be kept as 0's and 1's.
 And when I say everything, it means everything, from the numbers, symbols and letters to the images and sounds.
 Everything inside a computer is 1's and 0's.